petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 These situations are of course rare in both product development and science.

-These days, all of the phases are happening continuously and in parallel.
+These days, in the software product world, all of the phases are happening continuously and in parallel.
 The best teams are deploying new changes
 [many times per day](https://www.atlassian.com/devops/frameworks/devops-metrics), because generally, the more iterations, the more successful the product.

 But it's only possible to do many iterations if cycle times can be shortened.
-In the old waterfall style,
-full cycle times were on the order of months or even years.
+In the old waterfall framework, full cycle times were on the order of months or even years.
 Large batches of work were transferred between different teams in the form of documentation.